mui/material-ui/docs/data/material/getting-started/overview/overview.md

 It includes a comprehensive collection of prebuilt components that are ready for use in production right out of the box.

-Material UI is beautiful by design, and features a suite of customization options that make it easy to implement your own custom design system on top of our components.
+Material UI is beautiful by design and features a suite of customization options that make it easy to implement your own custom design system on top of our components.

 :::info
 Material UI v5 supports Material Design v2.